-A screening test help categorize the patient into a low risk or high risk group and further testing is carried out on those classified as high risk.
-There should be a balance between the potential benefits of a screening test to the harm it might cause in an otherwise healthy pregnancy hence, the principles of prenatal testing as reported by Wilson and Jungner (1968).
+A screening test help categorize the patient into a low risk or high risk group.
+Further testing is carried out on those classified as high risk.
+There should be a balance between the potential benefits of a screening test to the harm it might cause in an otherwise healthy pregnancy.
+Hence, the principles of prenatal testing as reported by Wilson and Jungner (1968).

 - The health condition screened for must be an important health problem.